Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Introduction

-A prominent example of such generalization is the Grover-Mixer QAOA (GM-QAOA), which replaces the transverse-field mixer with a Grover-style diffusion operator~\cite{grover1996fast,bartschi2020grover, bridi2024analytical, xie2025performance, golden2021threshold, benchasattabuse2023lower, pelofske2025biased, ng2024analytical} (see also Fig.~\ref{fig:scheme}).
-The conceptual foundation for using Grover-based amplitude amplification in quantum simulation and optimization was previously demonstrated in the context of finding low-energy states of disordered Ising models~\cite{zhukov2025grover}, highlighting its potential beyond unstructured search.
-Unlike the standard mixer, which acts locally and updates qubits independently, the Grover mixer performs a global transformation that collectively rotates amplitudes across the entire computational basis.
-This global mixing dynamically couples all basis states, enabling more effective exploration of complex energy landscapes and potentially accelerating convergence.
 A growing body of work has examined the properties and limitations of Grover-type mixers.
 Analytical studies indicate that GM-QAOA performance is largely influenced by the statistical structure of the cost landscape, and that Grover mixers can offer at most quadratic sampling advantages, while typically requiring exponentially increasing depth to maintain a fixed approximation performance~\cite{bridi2024analytical,xie2025performance}.
-Extensions such as threshold-based mixers have been proposed to improve parameter selection and empirical behavior in specific regimes~\cite{golden2021threshold}, while numerical investigations have highlighted distinctive features including significantly fairer sampling across degenerate optima compared to transverse-field QAOA (XM-QAOA)~\cite{pelofske2025biased}.
-More recent analytical treatments have clarified the inherently non-local structure of multi-layer Grover mixers and their connections to higher-order interactions in the underlying hypergraph~\cite{ng2024analytical}.
+Extensions such as threshold-based mixers have been proposed to improve parameter selection and empirical behavior in specific regimes~\cite{golden2021threshold}, while numerical investigations have highlighted distinctive features including significantly more uniform sampling across degenerate optima compared to transverse-field QAOA (XM-QAOA)~\cite{pelofske2025biased}.
+More recent analytical treatments have clarified the inherently nonlocal structure of multilayer Grover mixers and their connections to higher-order interactions in the underlying hypergraph~\cite{ng2024analytical}.
+Complementary lines of research have further expanded the understanding of Grover-based approaches: from quantum algorithms for counting weighted ground states in spin Hamiltonians ~\cite{sundar2019quantum} to experimental realizations of advanced mixers on trapped-ion platforms ~\cite{zhu2023multi}, and most recently, the demonstration of quadratic speedup and fair-sampling properties of Grover-QAOA for constraint satisfaction problems such as 3-SAT ~\cite{zhang2025grover}.
+At the same time, studies of QAOA applied to 2-SAT and 3-SAT problems have shown that its performance is highly sensitive to instance structure and density, with intrinsic limitations at fixed circuit depth~\cite{akshay2020reachability}.
+Systematic comparisons further indicate that the relative performance of local and global mixers depends strongly on problem size~\cite{golden2023quantum}.
+Complementary results for constrained optimization problems further show that appropriately tailored mixers are able to exploit problem structure and achieve improved performance~\cite{golden2023numerical}.
 In parallel, Lie-algebraic analysis has demonstrated that GM-QAOA possesses unusually rich dynamical expressivity: its dynamical Lie algebra is maximal among QAOA variants initialized with the same state, yielding explicit characterizations of conserved quantities and even provable avoidance of barren plateaus for broad classes of objective functions~\cite{tsvelikhovskiy2025provable}.
 Taken together, these results provide a comprehensive and nuanced picture of both the strengths and the intrinsic limitations of Grover-type mixers in variational quantum optimization.